WNGZ (AM): History

 The station originally signed on in 1968 as WGMF (for Watkins Glen/Montour Falls), a daytime-only station on 1500 kHz.
 Initially airing at the same frequency as clear-channel station WTOP in Washington, D.C., WGMF later moved to 1490 kHz to broadcast 24 hours a day.

 In the late 1980s, while still a daytimer, WGMF simulcast the signal from WNGZ (104.9 FM), which, due to topography, had poor reception in Watkins Glen (WNGZ was licensed to nearby Montour Falls but targeted to listeners in the Elmira-Corning area).
 In 1990, WGMF originated a locally programmed oldies format as "Famous 1490".
 In 2004, the station aired an adult standards format as WTYX.
 The station was assigned the WRCE call letters by the Federal Communications Commission on January 22, 2008.

 WRCE's tower collapsed on December 14, 2009, killing a worker and causing the station to go silent.
 A new tower was constructed in 2010 by chief engineer Benjamin Van Patten.

 From June 30 to July 4, 2011, WRCE ran a simulcast of "The Bunny," a temporary radio station operated by the band Phish for the weekend-long Superball IX concert festival at Watkins Glen International.
 The Bunny also broadcast on Sirius XM's Jam On station and streamed on the Phish website, with an eclectic mix of music and live broadcasts of all eight concert sets performed by Phish over the weekend.

 Along with the rest of Backyard Broadcasting's New York assets, WRCE was sold to Community Broadcasters, LLC effective August 26, 2013 at a price of $3.6 million.

 Shortly after purchasing the station, Community Broadcasters ended the simulcast of 104.9 WNGZ and its affiliations with the Motor Racing Network, Performance Racing Network, Indy Racing Network, and Watkins Glen International Raceway.
 The station carried the ESPN Radio Network for a very short period in 2014 before the station switched formats to a satellite-provided classic country format.

 In 2019, Community Broadcasters sold its New York assets to Seven Mountains Media.
 On July 3, 2020, WRCE adopted an active rock format branded as "Wingz 93" and its call sign was changed to WNGZ, absorbing the format and call sign of the former WNGZ, which became FM 104.9 when that station was sold off to a religious broadcaster.

+Undated, WNGZ 1490 AM dropped the Wingz 93 simulcast and switched to its current classic hits format as My Cool Radio.
+Its unknown when the changes took place.